nightseas/pcduino3_nano_a20/README.md

 sudo umount /media/rootfs/
 ```

-## Fisrt Boot Up
+## First Boot Up

 Insert the SD card to pcDuino3 Nano, and connect 5V/2A USB power, HDMI, Ethernet, USB keyboard/mouse to Nano.
 Then there will be boot information showed on the screen, first from U-Boot, and then Linux.
 Linux Kernel will load RootFS of Ubuntu at late boot phase.

 Finally the software will auto-login as root user.
-But the default user is linaro with blank password.
+But the default user is Linaro with blank password.
 Change your password and update packages.

 ```sh
 passwd linaro